Reviewing the appointed administrator

 - QCAT-initiated reviews.

-The adult or any interested party may apply for a review of the appointed administrator at any time, showing evidence of changed circumstances, new information or concerns regarding the actions of the administrator.
+The adult or any interested person may apply for a review of the appointed administrator at any time, showing evidence of changed circumstances, new information or concerns regarding the actions of the administrator.

 QCAT conducts an automatic periodic review of the appointed administrator usually commenced three (3) months before the QCAT appointment expires.
 You will receive a letter from QCAT around this time to advise you of how the review will proceed.